 Dissed and Dismissed was released in early 2013 on San Francisco's Melters label.
 The album struck a chord with savvy listeners. gathered some great reviews and rapidly sold-out of its initial pressing.
 We're proud to bring you a reissue of this fine album and hope you like it as much as we do.
 Dig its indelible tunes and shredding leads while we wait for the new Tony Molina full-length, to be released on Slumberland later in 2014.

-First Slumberland pressing, all on red vinyl.
 LP includes a code for a free download.
+Sorry, the red vinyl edition is sold out.